Elementary School Chairs

 This chair, first awarded in the 2013-14 school year, honors outstanding teachers in the district who teach music, voice, visual and/or dramatic arts at any grade level.
 The chair is awarded on a three-year cycle and is sponsored by PTAs district-wide.

-Mel and Zora Rashkis Chair for Excellence in Teaching Health or Physical Education
+Mel and Zora Rashkis Chair for Excellence in Teaching Healthful Living and Physical Education

 Established in 2017-18 this chair honors outstanding teachers in grades K-12 who instruct students in health and/or physical education.
 Provided by the Rashkis Trust, the chair is awarded on a three-year cycle and is named to honor the legacies of educators Mel and Zora Rashkis.